MintyTrebor/NodeDSF/Node-Red/Flows/Examples/readme.md

-These examples are provided by the author to help you to understand how to use NodeDSF with Node-Red
+These examples are provided by the author to help you to understand how to use NodeDSF with Node-Red.
+They are not maintained or updated with each release, so some examples may require re-configuring before they will work.